AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-viewer-extension-use.md

 >[!NOTE]
 >
 > Run Adobe Experience Manager in Dynamic Media Scene7 mode for this functionality.
-You also need to [integrate Adobe Experience Platform Launch with your AEM instance](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform-launch/overview.html).
+You also need to [integrate tags with your AEM instance](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform-launch/overview.html).

 With the introduction of the Dynamic Media Viewer extension, Adobe Experience Manager now offers advanced analytics support for assets delivered with Dynamic Media viewers (5.13), providing more granular control over event tracking when a Dynamic Media Viewer is used on a Sites page.

-If you already have AEM Assets and Sites, you can integrate your Launch property with your AEM author instance.
+If you already have AEM Assets and Sites, you can integrate your tags property with your AEM author instance.
 Once your launch integration is associated with your website, you can add a dynamic media components to your page with event tracking for viewers enabled.

 For AEM Assets-only customers or Dynamic Media Classic customers, user can get embed code for a viewer and add it to the page.
-Launch Script libraries can then be manually added to the page for viewer event tracking.
+Tags Script libraries can then be manually added to the page for viewer event tracking.

 The following table lists Dynamic Media Viewer events and their supported arguments: